amirilovic/surviving-monorepos/README.md

 ### Why using pnpm and not npm or yarn?

-- pnpm uses symlinks to when installing dependencies https://pnpm.io/symlinked-node-modules-structure.
+- pnpm uses symlinks when installing dependencies https://pnpm.io/symlinked-node-modules-structure.
 This has multiple benefits:
   - Storage of node_modules is much more efficient
   - It handles multiple versions of the same package in one repo much better
   - It requires every package to declare correctly all its dependencies - nothing relies on root node_modules.